aws-samples/msk-connect-custom-plugin-jmx/README.md

   2.	**Streaming metrics** provide information about connector operation when the connector is reading the binlog.
   3.	**Schema history** metrics provide information about the status of the connector’s schema history.

-In this code sample, as an example we showcase how to export JMX metric **MilliSecondsBehindDataSource** streaming metric emitted by the Debezium MySQL Connector plugin and publish them as custom metrics to Amazon CloudWatch.
-This is achieved by creating a custom code wrapper around the Debezium MySQL Connector Plugin.
-The **MilliSecondsBehindDataSource** metric indicates the number of milliseconds between the timestamp of the last change event and the time when the connector processes it, accounting for any clock differences between the database server and the connector's host machine.
+In this code sample, as an example we showcase how to export variety of JMX metrics in a configurable way using connector configurations.
+The relevant metrics are emitted by the Debezium MySQL Connector plugin and published them as custom metrics to Amazon CloudWatch.
+This is achieved by creating a custom code wrapper around the Debezium MySQL Connector Plugin. e.g. The **MilliSecondsBehindDataSource** streaming metric indicates the number of milliseconds between the timestamp of the last change event and the time when the connector processes it, accounting for any clock differences between the database server and the connector's host machine.

 ### Architecture